Skip to main content

 What systems are included?

-There are the 15 key systems represented in the infographic as listed on the left.
+There are 12 key systems represented in the infographic as listed on the left.

 What information does the infographic show?